-The Mises Institute is now independent with no affiliation in its own building, just across the street from the Auburn University campus; and close to the Business School, where the Mises Institute had offices before moving to the Mises building.
+The Mises Institute is now independent with no affiliation and in its own building, across the street from the Auburn University campus; and close to the Business School, where the Mises Institute had offices before moving to the Mises building.
 Both the football stadium and the School of Business can be seen from the Mises building and both within short walking distance.

+I was counsel to the Mises Institute from 1983, the year it moved to Auburn, until 1992.
 In the early years of the Mises Institute, I had the opportunity to watch Lew Rockwell, with great passion and an indefatigable mind and spirit, move toward his personal goals of keeping the Mises Institute going and teaching and promoting truthful economics, such as making people aware of the actions and implications of the Federal Reserve, fiat currency and fractional reserve credit.
 I often heard Lew speak; so he was teaching me also.
 Lew Rockwell was a man with dreams and visions in those early years who probably had no idea that one day he and the staff of the Mises Institute were to be in such a building as the Mises building.

 The materials available—much or maybe most accessed for free, including books—on the Mises website is astonishing.
 One can find articles, journals and books about almost any subject relating to economics, freedoms and liberties for individuals and families, the impact of government interventions and on and on.